garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 This seems similiar to the simulation theory.
 However, there is an important difference;

-It's been debated that the simulation theory is not a sceptical argument - the argument is that we may be a simulation of our past.
+It's been debated that the simulation theory is not a sceptical argument - the argument is that we may be in a simulation of our past.

 Therefore, our beliefs about reality hold true even if we are in a simulation of that reality.